 The estimation of the likelihood of release and exposure involved consideration of the volume of trade in horses to be imported during a prescribed period.
 The period chosen by Biosecurity Australia is one year, which was considered a sufficient period to enable evaluation of seasonal effects.
-Data provided by AQIS show that for the last ten years, each year, Australia imported over 2000 horses from New Zealand and approximately 500 horses from elsewhere.
+Data provided by the Australian Quarantine and Inspection Service (AQIS) show that for the last ten years, each year, Australia imported over 2000 horses from New Zealand and approximately 500 horses from elsewhere.